 The data modulator can also provide OOK (On-Off Keying) modulation.
 OOK is an ASK (Amplitude Shift Keying) modulation using 100% modulation depth.
-OOK modulation is enabled in RX and in TX by setting $TXDEV_M[3:0] = 0000$ in the DEVIATION register.
-An OOK eye diagram is shown in Figure 32.

-The data demodulator can also perform OOK demodulation.
-The demodulation is done by comparing the signal level with the "carrier sense" level (programmed as CS\LEVEL in the VGA4 register).
+OOK modulation is enabled in RX and in TX by setting $TXDEV_M[3:0] = 0000$ in the the "carrier sense" level (programmed as CS_LEVEL in the VGA4 register).
 The signal is then decimated and filtered in the data filter.
 Data decision and bit synchronization are as for FSK reception.